CraftAcademyLabs/react_native_101/documentation/02_setup.md

 $ yarn global add expo-cli
 ```

-Try the Expo CLI in yourterminal by simply typing `expo`and hitting enter.
-You should get a list of expo commands available in the cli tool.
-If you don't, you will have to reconfigure your `yarn` installation or use `npm global` instead (see the "Toubleshooting" section of this documntation).
+Try the Expo CLI in your terminal by simply typing `expo` and hitting enter.
+You should get a list of  commands available in the cli-tool.
+If you don't, you will have to reconfigure your `yarn` setup or use `npm global` instead (see the "Toubleshooting" section of this documntation).

 Once the command has executed and all dependecies have been installed, this should result in th following output: